-As the name suggests, a large, white heron.
-Great white egrets can look similar to little egrets, but they are much larger -the same size as the familiar grey heron.
-Other identification features to look out for include black feet (not yellow), yellow beak (in juvenile and non-breeding plumage), and a different fishing technique like that of the grey heron.
+As the name suggests, the great white egret is a large, white heron.
+Great white egrets can look similar to little egrets, but they are much larger - the same size as the familiar grey heron.
+Other identification features to look out for include black feet (not yellow), yellow beak (in juvenile and non-breeding plumage) and a different fishing technique, more like that of the grey heron.

 Fish, insects and frogs, caught by spearing with its long, sharp beak.